mars-sim/mars-sim/README.md

 ### Earth Space Agencies

-A settler may come from any one of 29 major countries as listed in this [wiki](https://github.com/mars-sim/mars-sim/wiki/Countries).
+A settler may come from any one of 29 major countries as listed in this [countries wiki](https://github.com/mars-sim/mars-sim/wiki/Countries).

 Note that the European Space Agency (ESA) consists of 22 member nations who are funding the space development effort.